MoeweX/broadcast-group-simulation/README.md

 Required input:
 - Broker names, locations, and lcms (leadership capability measures)
 - fixed, global latency threshold
-- an educated guess for latency per km
+- an educated guess for latency per km (see data package section below)

 Calculated output:
 - a valid set of broadcast groups

+The output is written to the simulation-result directory.
+The visualization directory contains various iPython notebooks that can be used to visualize the simulation results.

 ## Quickstart

-Run the main method in the Main.kt file to start the simulation with randomly generated input values.
+Run the main method in the Main.kt (code directory) file to start the simulation with randomly generated input values.
+As an alternative, you might also build a jar with `maven package` and run it without supplying any parameters (jar will be stored in the `out` directory).
 If you want to see more details of the simulation process, update the log level in the `log4j2.xml` file.

-If it stops during "Broker Initialization", give java more memory: `-Xmx32G`
+If the simulation stops during "Broker Initialization", give java more memory, e.g., with `-Xmx16G`.

-To use pre-defined data as input, supply required information as program data arguments (TBD).
+To use pre-defined data as input, supply required information as program data arguments, e.g.: `-p sim -i worldcities.csv -l 10,20 -a 1200,2400`.
+Input data is expected to be in the same format as the worldcities dataset of [simplemaps](https://simplemaps.com/data/world-cities).
+You may also start the jar with the -h option to learn more about available program arguments.

 ## Simulation process